wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 ![](@attachment/Clipboard_2020-05-05-20-19-43.png) 4:53

 As you can see, outside it is equal to the button but inside the timeout it is equal to the window.
-That is because everytime you create a new function, it will change what the value of `this` is equal to.
+That is because every time you create a new function, it will change what the value of `this` is equal to.

 If you need to be able to access the value of the `this` keyword within the `tellMeABoutTheButton` function, you can use an arrow function because it will know not to change.
 It will instead grab the value of whatever `this` is equal to within the `tellMeABoutTheButton` function.